AlessioScarfone/bashgenie/README.md

 `--init`
 Run the configuration wizard to set up the tool.
 Useful for first-time users or when you want to adjust settings.

+`--no-exec`
+Do not ask to run the generate command and exit after printing the generation result

 # Feature